gohar94/Daakia/README.md

 This is single-threaded; downloads all e-mails serially.
 Will make it multi-threaded to speed things up.

 ### Feedback/Contact
-Don't hesitate to throw in your own code or feedback on this junk.

 :email: goharirfan94 [at] gmail [dot] com :neckbeard: